dgiunchi/dgiunchi.github.io/README.md

                 </td>
                 <td>
                     <b>Towards Quantum Computer Holography</b><br>
-                    Thesis for the II level Master of Optics and Quantum Information from La Sapienza University (Rome).
+                    Thesis for the 2nd level Master of Optics and Quantum Information from La Sapienza University (Rome).
                     <br>
                     <a href="./store/TowardsQuantumComputerGeneratedHolography.pdf">Thesis</a><br>
                     <a href="./store/PresentationSBAIThesis2023DG.ppsx">Slides of the presentation</a>